xaya/xaya_tutorials/XAYA RPC Methods.md

 	  "ismine": false
 	}

-Should the owner of "p/xaya" run the command, the only differences would be that:

-- "ismine" would be "true"
+Should the owner of "p/xaya" run the command, the only difference would be that "ismine" would be "true".
-- the address may be different if the name were sent to another address

 ## sendtoname